 You looked like Elysium strolling down the busy hospital hallway, laughter etched eternally across your tanned visage.
-And you looked the same, like Elysium, waiting at the end of that aisle seven years later, tears despite the smile.
+And you looked the same, like Elysium, waiting at the end of that aisle seven years later, tearing up despite your smile.

 And I never told you that.
 I should have.
 At least when you started to lose that look.
-When stress lines and unhappiness seeped into you and sucked the very life from you.
+When stress lines and unhappiness seeped into you and sucked the very life from your bones.

 I should have told you to set that bicycle aside and sleep in.
-Maybe then, I would have awoken to my usual pancakes and deadlines instead of the coroner’s office.
+Maybe then, I would have awoken to my usual pancakes and deadlines instead of a phone call from the coroner’s office.
 With a corpse that looked a lot like my husband.